Soulsbane/raijin/README.md

 ## Summary

-Raijin is a testbed for various DLang functions, classes etc. It is very much in state of constant flux and should not be considered stable.
-Function names, number of parameters to a function etc can change at any time.
-Most of the functionality will be broken off into there own modules at some point when they are stable enough.
+This module is no longer maintained.
+Most the the functionality has been broken off into their own separate modules.

 ## Documentation
 Documentation can be found [here.](http://soulsbane.github.io/projects/docs/raijin/)